-- (A) "Disease state management" means a strategy that utilizes a team-oriented, multidisciplinary approach to improve healthcare outcomes and quality of care, and when possible, to control healthcare cost through management of targeted chronic disease states. - (B) Disease state management focuses on improving health care from prevention to diagnosis and treatment to ongoing follow-up. - (C) Disease state management will involve, but not be limited to, patient education, self-care techniques, and outpatient drug therapy management pursuant to a patient care plan; - (5) "Drug" shall include all medicines and preparations recognized in the United States Pharmacopeia National Formulary as substances intended to be used for the care, mitigation, or prevention of disease of either man or other animals; - (6) "Generically equivalent" means a drug that is pharmaceutically and therapeutically equivalent to the drug prescribed; - (7) "Interchangeable biological product" means a biological product that is interchangeable as defined by 42 U.S.C. § 262(i)(3), as it existed on January 1, 2019;
+- (A) "Disease state management" means a strategy that utilizes a team-oriented, multidisciplinary approach to improve healthcare outcomes and quality of care, and when possible, to control healthcare cost through management of targeted chronic disease states. - (B) Disease state management focuses on improving health care from prevention to diagnosis and treatment to ongoing follow-up. - (C) Disease state management will involve, but not be limited to, patient education, self-care techniques, and outpatient drug therapy management pursuant to a patient care plan; - (5) "Drug" shall include all medicines and preparations recognized in the United States Pharmacopeia National Formulary as substances intended to be used for the care, mitigation, or prevention of disease of either man or other animals; - (6) "Generically equivalent" means a drug that is pharmaceutically and therapeutically equivalent to the drug prescribed; - (7) "HIV" means the human immunodeficiency virus or any other identified causative agent of acquired immunodeficiency syndrome (AIDS); - (8) "Interchangeable biological product" means a biological product that is interchangeable as defined by 42 U.S.C. § 262(i)(3), as it existed on January 1, 2019;

-- (A) "Licensed pharmacist" means a person holding a license under the provisions of this chapter. - (B) A "licensed pharmacist" shall be considered an individual healthcare provider; - (9) "Medicine" means a drug or preparation of drugs in suitable form for use as a curative or remedial substance; - (10) "Optometrist" means a practitioner of optometry duly licensed under the laws of this state; - (11) "Patient care plan" means a written course of action that is patient- or physician- or pharmacist-specific and disease-specific for helping a patient to achieve outcomes that improve a patient's quality of life;
+- (A) "Licensed pharmacist" means a person holding a license under the provisions of this chapter. - (B) A "licensed pharmacist" shall be considered an individual healthcare provider; - (10) "Medicine" means a drug or preparation of drugs in suitable form for use as a curative or remedial substance; - (11) "Optometrist" means a practitioner of optometry duly licensed under the laws of this state; - (12) "Patient care plan" means a written course of action that is patient- or physician- or pharmacist-specific and disease-specific for helping a patient to achieve outcomes that improve a patient's quality of life;

-- (12) "Pharmaceutically equivalent" means drug products that have identical amounts of the same active chemical ingredients in the same dosage form and that meet the identical, compendious, or other applicable standards of strength, quality, and purity according to the United States Pharmacopeia National Formulary or another nationally recognized compendium; - (13) "Pharmacy" means the place licensed by the Arkansas State Board of Pharmacy in which drugs, chemicals, medicines, prescriptions, and poisons are compounded, dispensed, or sold at retail; - (14) "Pharmacy care" means the process by which a pharmacist in consultation with the prescribing practitioner identifies, resolves, and prevents potential and actual drug-related problems and optimizes patient therapy outcomes through the responsible provision of drug therapy or disease state management for the purpose of achieving any of the following definite outcomes that improve a patient's quality of life: - (A) Cure of disease: - (B) Elimination or reduction of a patient's symptomology; - (C) Arresting or slowing a disease process; or - (D) Preventing a disease or symptomology; - (15) "Physician" means a practitioner of medicine duly licensed under the laws of this or some other state; - (16) "Poisons" means any drug, chemical, medicine, or preparation liable to be destructive to adult human life in quantities of sixty (60) grains or less; - (17) - (A) "Practice of pharmacy" means the healthcare provider profession of:
+- (13) "Pharmaceutically equivalent" means drug products that have identical amounts of the same active chemical ingredients in the same dosage form and that meet the identical, compendious, or other applicable standards of strength, quality, and purity according to the United States Pharmacopeia National Formulary or another nationally recognized compendium; - (14) "Pharmacy" means the place licensed by the Arkansas State Board of Pharmacy in which drugs, chemicals, medicines, prescriptions, and poisons are compounded, dispensed, or sold at retail; - (15) "Pharmacy care" means the process by which a pharmacist in consultation with the prescribing practitioner identifies, resolves, and prevents potential and actual drug-related problems and optimizes patient therapy outcomes through the responsible provision of drug therapy or disease state management for the purpose of achieving any of the following definite outcomes that improve a patient's quality of life: - (A) Cure of disease: - (B) Elimination or reduction of a patient's symptomology; - (C) Arresting or slowing a disease process; or - (D) Preventing a disease or symptomology; - (16) "Physician" means a practitioner of medicine duly licensed under the laws of this or some other state; - (17) "Poisons" means any drug, chemical, medicine, or preparation liable to be destructive to adult human life in quantities of sixty (60) grains or less; - (18) - (A) "Practice of pharmacy" means the healthcare provider profession of: